project-oak/oak/docs/oak_functions_abi.md

 ### `tf_model_infer(input_ptr: i32, input_len: i32, inference_ptr_ptr, inference_len_ptr: i32) : i32`

 The Oak Functions WebAssembly module invokes `tf_model_infer` to run the specified TensorFlow model for the given input.

-The Oak Functions runtime reads the input from the input buffer `input_ptr` with the corresponding number of bytes `input_len` from the WebAssembly module's memory to compute the inference vector and uses `alloc` to allocate a buffer of the exact size to contain the inference vector.
-Then the Oak Functions runtime writes the inference in the allocated buffer and the address of the allocated buffer to `inference_ptr_ptr` together with the address for the size of the allocated buffer to `inference_len_ptr`.
+The Oak Functions runtime reads the input from the input buffer `input_ptr` with the corresponding number of bytes `input_len` from the WebAssembly module's memory.
+Then the Oak Functions runtime computes the inference vector and uses `alloc` to allocate a buffer of the exact size to contain the inference vector.
+Next the Oak Functions runtime writes the inference in the allocated buffer and the address of the allocated buffer to `inference_ptr_ptr` together with the address of the corresponding size to `inference_len_ptr`.
 The Oak Functions runtime returns an [`OakStatus`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto).
 In particular, if no TensorFlow model is present, the status is `ERR_TENSOR_FLOW_MODEL_NOT_FOUND`.